 Seven Ways to Strike a Better Work Life Balance as a Hairdresser

-As part of HJ’s Mental Health Awareness Week, HJ shares five ways for you to strike a better work/life balance both in and out of the salon.
+As part of HJ’s Mental Health Awareness Week, HJ shares seven ways for you to strike a better work-life balance both in and out of the salon.

 1. Create boundaries

 said it’s important to create boundaries between your work and home life.
 She explained that if you reply to a client’s Instagram message at 10 pm, that client will message you at that time again.
 You need to value your personal time and acknowledge that even responding to a quick message is still ‘work’.

 2. Learn to say no